Corporate ownership of real estate in Portugal

-Besides the process described in (QUICK LINK BUYING PROCESS) some properties are held within companies.
+Besides the process described in BUYING PROCESS some properties are held within companies.

 Generally, these can be a Portuguese company (Portuguese LDA), a limited company, but also a UK LTD Limited company, or ‘offshore’ company (generally registered in Malta or Delaware).